mrocklin/mrocklin.github.io/usage-based-pricing.md

 There were a few fail cases:

--  Customers for whom we were critical infrastructure (high value) but whose usage was really small (low price)
+-  Customers for whom our product was critical infrastructure (high value) but whose usage was really small (low price)
 -  Customers where we optimized their workloads 10-100x, and so reduced our revenue 10-100x (misaligned priorities)
--  Customers who didn't like percentage increases on their usage
+-   Customers who didn't like percentage increases on their usage (like how paying $10 /gallon for gas would feel bad, even if you only needed a little bit)

 Consider the following conversation as an example:

 -  **Customer**: You charge a 100% markup.
 That’s too high.

     I was expecting closer to 30-40%.
 I’m paying $2,000 monthly to AWS and $2,000 to you

 -  **Us**: Yes, but before using us you ...